n8n-io/n8n-docs/docs/insight2/data-sources/oracledb.md

 # Oracle DB

-Insight can connect to Oracle databases to read and write data.
+Insight² can connect to Oracle databases to read and write data.

 ## Connection